Overwhelmed with Options?

 The Pareto Principle

-And so was born the Pareto Principle.
-It holds that roughly 80% of your results will come from only 20% of your efforts.
+And so The Pareto Principle was born.
+It argues that roughly 80% of your results will come from only 20% of your efforts.

 How might your life be transformed if you identified and focused more energy on the 20% responsible for 80% of your productivity?